 Sir: Dr. Pradhan provides thoughtful input regarding the appropriate threshold of treatment response to target for patients with affective and anxiety disorders.
 By reminding us that scoring low on a rating scale is not the same thing as being "well," his comments underscore the need for clinicians to have different outcome targets (i.e., true recovery and well-being) than clinical investigators, whose studies target 50% or greater reduction of symptoms.
-After all, who would accept a 50% reduction of tumor cells in malignancies as appropriate outcome targets in these areas of medicine?
+After all, who would accept a 50% reduction of infectious organisms for an antibiotic or a 50% reduction of tumor cells in malignancies as appropriate outcome targets in these areas of medicine?

-Dr. Pradhan also adds the important perspective to my article that psychotherapy combined with pharmacotherapy may be the ultimate route to a complete recovery from depression, given the psychosocial "damage" that this illness can cause in terms of personality, interpersonal dysfunction, vocational disability, and even increased liability to relapse and nonresponse to future antidepressant treatment.
-This idea is especially timely, since interesting new studies have now appeared subsequent to the publication of my article that show for the first time that psychotherapy can indeed be synergistic with antidepressant treatments, a point well known to practicing clinicians, but only recently being proved in controlled trials.
+Dr. Pradhan also adds the important perspective to my article1 that psychotherapy combined with pharmacotherapy may be the ultimate route to a complete recovery from depression, given the psychosocial "damage" that this illness can cause in terms of personality, interpersonal dysfunction, vocational disability, and even increased liability to relapse and nonresponse to future antidepressant treatment.
+This idea is especially timely, since interesting new studies^{2,3} have now appeared subsequent to the publication of my article that show for the first time that psychotherapy can indeed be synergistic with antidepressant treatments, a point well known to practicing clinicians, but only recently being proved in controlled trials.